 What does BARF stand for?

 The first thing you should do is some reading/research on feeding a raw diet.
-There are quite a few books published on Raw Feeding as well as Facebook groups you can join to discuss raw feeding with likeminded individuals.
+There are quite a few books published and plenty of online resources.
 While it seems daunting and the information you find may be overwhelming once you take the leap you will find it very easy to prepare and feed.

 The recommended feeding rate is between 2-3% of the ideal adult body weight.
 Whilst this is a guide only, some dogs may need their intake reduced if they are gaining weight, and others may need it increased due to energy levels, metabolism etc. Dogs like humans are all different, one dog may be able to eat a lot of food and not put on weight, whereas another may gain too much weight on the same amount of food.